sawhney17/logseq-pomodoro-plugin/README.md

-# logseq-plugin-starter-template
+# logseq-pomodoro-plugin
-A quick and easy to use template to get you going from the get go
+A quick and easy to use pomodoro timer.

+## Features
+- Customize break length and pomodoro length
+- Native System Notifications
+- Functions 100% in toolbar
+## Instructions